davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 echo "$(oc get routes products-umbrella-offline -n gitops --template='http://{{.spec.host}}')/products"
 ```
 Notice that in each microservice response we have added metadata information to see better the `version` of each application.
 This will help us to see the changes while we do the Blue/Green deployment.
-Because right now we have both router against the same rollout revision we will have the same response with version `v1.0.1`:
+Because right now we have both routers against the same rollout revision we will have the same response with version `v1.0.1`:
 ```json
 {
    "products":[